 We base our business model on our own research and development.
-All research are in cooperation with world leading scientists and institutes: Institute of Norwegian Marine Research, NOFIMA, Kongsberg Maritime and Merinov Institute in Québec.
-Together we are developing methods for sustainable fisheries and tools for sensoring and tracking.
+All research is done in cooperation with world-leading scientists and institutes: Institute of Norwegian Marine Research, NOFIMA, Kongsberg Maritime and Merinov Institute in Québec.
+Together we are developing methods for making fisheries sustainable and tools for sensoring and tracking.
 The result of our research will be produced and distributed to the fishing industry where applicable.

-The smart buoys gives the fishermen an opportunity to survey the position of the fishing gear.
-In combination with our software Digicatch the buoys are “smart” and have lots of useful features.
-One of these features will send a push warnings to the fishermans cellphone or his navigation system onboard his vessel if there is something to be aware of, such as overdue time for the gear to be harvested or simply that the gear is moving from current out of its position, hence fisherman can take actions to prevent loss of his gear.
+The smart buyos gives the fishermen an opportunity to survey the position of his fishing gear.
+In combination with our software, Digicatch, the buoys are “smart” and have lots of useful features.
+One of these features will send a push warning to the fisherman’s mobile phone or his onboard navigation system if there is something to be aware of.
+For example, if it is overdue for the gear to be harvested or simply that it is moving out of position.
+This way, the fisherman can take actions to prevent the loss of his gear.

-Our stationary trap concept is a new and high tech fishing technology that will work passive and autonomous.
-The traps may be placed near fish farms, offshore wind power installations and other vulnerable areas.
+Our stationary trap concept is a new high tech fishing technology that will work passively and autonomously.
+The traps may be placed near fish farms, offshore wind power installations or other vulnerable areas.
 This technology is an important contribution to make fisheries and fish farms more sustainable.

 We create value by developing new tools for sustainable fishing.
-Better quality, safety and less environmental footprint gives valuethroughout the supply chain “from catch to plate”.
+Better quality, safety and less environmental impact increases value throughout the supply chain, from catch to plate.

 Innomar develops handling gear for easy deployment and retrieval of the fishing traps.
 These handling gears can be adapted and fitted to most conventional fishing vessels.

 Innomars trap technology consist of smart fishing traps produced in various sizes for both the professional market and the leisure market.
 The traps are designed for easy transportation, stackable and easy to use.
 The main goal with our traps is to meet the demand for responsible fishing with less environmental footprint and a better resource management.
 The technology is patented.